luismts/100-days-of-blockchain-code/README.md

  ### Day 55: September 11, 2018
  ##### Developing my own game on Ethereum

-**Today's Progress**: Added a BuyTokens function / Continued watching  youtube tutorial series
+**Today's Progress**: Added a BuyTokens function / Continued watching  youtube tutorial series.

 **Thoughts**: Today I struggled a bit with testing if a function returned an integer/number.
 Of course with web3 the function will return a `BigNumber` but even after calling the `.toNumber()` function on it `variable.should.be.an('integer');` still didn't work.
 As it turns out, JavaScript doesn't have a separate `integer` type.
 Everything is a floating point number, which would be of data type number.